dataviscourse/tutorials/lectures/lecture-git.md

 This is a quick intro to git, used in combination with GitHub.
 This is not a complete tutorial, but will use the most important git features.

+In the following, note that the `$` symbol signifies a promt of the command line; if you want to copy a command, don't include the `$`.
+This is to distinguish it from output, which has no leading symbol.

 We start by configuring git

 {% highlight bash linenos %}